rapidstream-org/rapidstream-tapa/docs/user/tasks.rst

 Leaf Tasks
 ----------

-A **leaf task** is a task that doesn't invoke other tasks.
-Leaf tasks are self-contained and perform a specific computation.
+A leaf task is a task that doesn't invoke other tasks.
+Leaf tasks may perform a specific computation.
 They are the building blocks of a TAPA design and are invoked by the upper-level tasks.

 A leaf module could contain arbitrary computation in HLS C++.
 For example, the following leaf task ``Task`` reads from an input stream, performs a